Quantum Multiplexer Simplification for State Preparation: Quantum Circuits

 The Hadamard transformation that maps $\ket{0} \mapsto \ket{+}$ and $\ket{1} \mapsto \ket{-}$ creating a superposition of $\ket{0}$ and $\ket{1}$ is represented by

-Operations on multiple qubits can be obtained by applying a tensorial product in operators of one qubit.
-For example, the operator $H \otimes H$ applies the $H$ operator in the first and second qubit.
-An important example of two qubits transformation without tensor decomposition is the controlled not gate, CNOT, that inverses the second qubit if the first one is $\ket{1}$.
-Its matrix representation is:
+Operations on multiple qubits can be constructed by taking the tensor product of single-qubit operators.
+For example, the operator $H \otimes H$ applies the Hadamard gate $H$ independently to both the first and second qubits.
+However, not all multi-qubit operations can be expressed as simple tensor products.
+A key example is the controlled-NOT (CNOT) gate, which acts on two qubits by flipping the second qubit if the first qubit is in the state $\ket{1}$.
+Its matrix representation is as follows: